 Storing: This chicken will last for 4 days in your refrigerator in an airtight container.
 We like to store it with the broth leftover from cooking to keep the chicken moist.

-Freezing: I have frozen this shredded chicken in small bags or containers.
-When ready to defrost, simply take out the night before and let it defrost in the refrigerator overnight or simply heat from frozen in the microwave or in a pan.
+Freezing: I have frozen this shredded chicken in small bags or these containers for freezing.
+When ready to defrost, simply take it out the night before and let it defrost in the refrigerator overnight or simply heat from frozen in the microwave or in a pan.
 The chicken should last 2-3 months in the freezer.

 Here are some instant pot shredded chicken ideas for you!
 This chicken is so versatile, it really goes with anything!